Kitchen Remodel Checklist: 12 Tips for Success

 • G-Shaped

-During the design step, it can be helpful to talk with a kitchen designer.
+It can be helpful to talk with a kitchen designer during the design step.
 They have the experience and can even provide valuable suggestions.
 Suppose you like your current layout.
-Then focus on cosmetic updates.
+Then, focus on cosmetic updates.
 Keeping the same arrangement saves you time and money.

-During the design phase, sketches are used to help visualize the space.
-Having discussions about the floor plans and cabinet sizes are important as well.
+During the design phase, sketches help visualize the space.
+Having discussions about the floor plans and cabinet sizes is important as well.
 You want to determine where everything will go and how much space you need.
-Once the details are in place, it’s important to look at the total cost.
+Once the details are in place, looking at the total cost is important.

 Before starting construction, everyone must be on the same page.
-Any contracts should be signed, and the contractors should understand their roles.
+Everyone should sign legal paperwork and the contractors should understand their roles.
 You must communicate your vision early on.
 It can save you stress and money down the line.
 Another thing to remember is sticking to your budget.

 This is the step of the kitchen remodel checklist you’ll enjoy.
 These small details can add character to your space.
 Once you determine your style, start finding pieces that fit in well.
 For example, stainless steel appliances match a modern-looking kitchen.